Overview

 Different Types of HTTP Authentication

-There are multiple different mechanisms of HTTP authentication that could be present in any web application.
+Multiple different mechanisms of HTTP authentication could be present in any web application.
 You can read more about the different mechanisms and how they work in this article on HTTP Authentication.

 Two of the most common methods to authenticate with a server are: